Gyanendra of Nepal: Accession

+Political crisis

 During his early years on the throne, Gyanendra sought to exercise full control over the government, citing the failure of all the political parties to hold an election after the parliament was dissolved.
-In May 2002, he supported the popularly elected Prime Minister Sher Bahadur Deuba when he dismissed the parliament elected in 1999.
-In October 2002, he dismissed Deuba and consolidated his power for the first time.
-During the years 2002 to 2005 he chose and subsequently dismissed three prime ministers for failure to hold elections and bring the rebels to a round table negotiation; he finally dismissed Deuba for the second time and took over as absolute ruler on 1 February 2005, promising that the country would return to normality within 36 months.
+In May 2002, he supported the popularly elected Prime Minister Sher Bahadur Deuba but in October 2002, he dismissed Deuba and consolidated his power for the first time.

 His elder brother King Birendra had negotiated a constitutional monarchy during his rule in a delicate manner in which he, as king, played a minor role in government.
 Thus, Gyanendra's confrontational approach with the established political parties met with widespread censure.
+During the years 2002 to 2005 he chose and subsequently dismissed three prime ministers for failure to hold elections and bring the rebels to a round table negotiation.

-When Gyanendra took complete control for the second time, on 1 February 2005, he dismissed Prime Minister Sher Bahadur Deuba's government for failing to make arrangements for parliamentary elections and being unable to restore peace in the country, which was then in the midst of a civil war led by Maoist insurgents.

-Gyanendra promised that "peace and effective democracy" would be restored within three years.

-but the period of direct rule was accompanied by repression of dissent.
+On 1 February 2005, he dismissed Prime Minister Sher Bahadur Deuba's government for failing to make arrangements for parliamentary elections and being unable to restore peace in the country, which was then in the midst of a civil war led by Maoist insurgents.
+Although Gyanendra promised that "peace and effective democracy" would be restored within three years, the period of direct rule was accompanied by repression of dissent.
 International organizations expressed grave concerns about the safety of journalists, following the king's decision to restrict civil liberties, including freedom of the press, the constitutional protection against censorship and the right against preventive detention.

-In April 2006, the seven-party alliance and the then banned CPN Maoist party in an underground manner staged protests and strikes in Kathmandu against King Gyanendra's direct rule.
+In April 2006, the seven-party alliance and the then banned CPN Maoist party staged protests and strikes in Kathmandu against King Gyanendra's direct rule.
 The royal government exercised minimum restraint but declared a curfew to control the deteriorating situation, which was enforced with live firearms and tear gas.

 After 23 protesters were killed, on 21 April 2006, King Gyanendra announced that he would yield executive authority to a new prime minister chosen by the political parties to oversee the return of democracy.
 Several party leaders rejected the offer and again demanded that the King call a council to determine the monarchy's future role in politics.

 An agreement was reached between the parties under the supervision of the Indian ruling Congress that the monarchy would have a place in the new constitution.
-Girija Prasad Koirala was appointed prime minister in the interim.
-Girija Prasad, as the main leader, had talks with the King and the agreement for monarchy's position.
+Girija Prasad Koirala was appointed Prime Minister in the interim and, as the main leader, had talks with the King for the agreement of the monarchy's position.
 As such, on 24 April 2006, Gyanendra reinstated the previous parliament in a televised address to the nation.